 Is a hotel liable for an injury on their premises?
 A Hotel Accident Lawyer Explains

 If you were injured while staying at a hotel, depending on the circumstances of the accident, you may be eligible to file a personal injury claim against the establishment.
-A hotel accident lawyer from The Lynch Law Group can review the details of your case and offer an opinion as to whether or not you have grounds to pursue compensation for your damages.
+A hotel accident lawyer from The Law Offices Of Andrew Lynch can review the details of your case and offer an opinion as to whether or not you have grounds to pursue compensation for your damages.
 The initial consultation is free and may provide you with the information you need to make an informed decision about how to proceed.

 Duty of Care